nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

 So let's start:

 - **Create the model**.
-Add a Models folder in the new plugin, and then add a new model class which fits your need.
+Add a Models folder in the new plugin, and then add a new model class that fits your need.
 - **Create the view**.
 Add a Views folder in the new plugin, and then add a cshtml file named `Configure.cshtml`.
 Set "Build Action" property of the view file is set to "Content", and the "Copy to Output Directory" property is set to "Copy if newer".
-Note that configuration page should use `_ConfigurePlugin` layout.
-Also make sure that you have `_ViewImports` file into your `\Views` directory.
+Note that the configuration page should use the `_ConfigurePlugin` layout.
+Also, make sure that you have the `_ViewImports` file in your `\Views` directory.
 You can just copy it from any other existing plugin.
 - **Create the controller**.
 Add a Controllers folder in the new plugin, and then add a new controller class.
 A good practice is to name plugin controllers `{Group}{Name}Controller.cs`.
 For example, PaymentPayPalStandardController.
-Of course it's not a requirement to name controllers this way (but just a recommendation).
-Then create an appropriate action method for configuration page (in admin area).
+Of course, it's not a requirement to name controllers this way (but just a recommendation).
+Then create an appropriate action method for the configuration page (in the admin area).
 Let's name it "Configure".
 Prepare a model class and pass it to the following view using a physical view path: - `~/Plugins/{PluginOutputDirectory}/Views/Configure.cshtml`.
 - Use the following attributes for your action method:

     ```csharp